|Travel by Coach||0 Days|

 Day One - UK to Germany

-Relax aboard our coach as we cross to Calais, then on to Germany, where we stay overnight.
+Relax aboard our coach as we cross to Calais, then on to our hotel where we stay overnight.

 Day Two - Onwards to Inzell

 We continue south eastwards through Germany, to the beautiful village of Inzell in the Bavarian Alps, and the four-star Erlebnishotel Chiemgauerhof, where we stay for three nights (B,D)

 Relax and enjoy your resort surroundings, or if you wish to travel further afield, you will also receive an ‘Inzell Card’ entitling you to travel free admissions

 to several local attractions as well as travel on the regional buses.
 (B,D)

 Day Four - Berchtesgaden and Lake Konigsee

 A wonderful day ahead as we take in the scenery visiting the charming town of Berchtesgaden in the Bavarian Alps, going on to see beautiful Lake Konigsee.
 (B,D)

 Leaving Inzell, we head westwards to join the boat on Lake Chiemsee going across to the Herreninsel, where we visit the stunning Palace.
 Known as ‘Bavaria’s Versailles’, this is the final, biggest and most expensive castle built by King Ludwig II.
 We continue to the Maritim Hotel in Nuremberg for three nights.
 (B,D)